Skip to main content

 (3) when the employer does not allow personal calls or the PRFC or perpetrator is unavailable, leaves a message giving only the CW specialist's name and phone number.
 No letter is sent to the employer.

-(1) The child's and either the PRFC's or caregiver's permission is obtained prior to the visual inspection of the child.
+(1) The CW specialist obtains the child's and either the PRFC's or caregiver's permission prior to the visual inspection of the child.

 (2) Regardless of whether an injury is alleged, the CW specialist conducts a full-body inspection by asking the PRFC or caregiver to remove or rearrange the child's clothing, including diapers, for any child younger than 12 months of age.